 3. Oregon Structural Specialty Code (OSSC) 3403.1.
 Existing building or structures.
 Additions or alterations of any building or structure shall comply with the requirements of the code for new construction.
 Additions or alterations shall not be made to an existing building or structure that will cause the existing building or structure to be in violation of any provisions of this code.
 Portions of the structure not altered and not affected by the alteration are not required to comply with the code requirements for a new structure.

 4. OSSC 3403.3 Nonstructural.
 Nonstructural alterations or repairs to an existing building or structure are permitted to be made of the same materials of which the building or structure is constructed, provided that they do not adversely affect any structural member or the fire-resistance rating of any part of the building or structure.

 5. OSSC 3406.1 Conformance.
 No change shall be made in the use or occupancy of any building that would place the building in a different division of the same group of occupancy or in a different group of occupancies, unless such building is made to comply with the requirements of this code for such division or group of occupancy.
 Subject to the approval of the building official, the use or occupancy of existing buildings shall be permitted to be changed and the building is allowed to be occupied for purposes in other groups without conforming to all the requirements of this code for those groups, provided the new or proposed use is less hazardous, based on life and fire risk, than the existing use.

-Question: When an existing unsprinklered A2 occupancy with an occupant load of 100 or more is undergoing an addition or alteration, should fire sprinklers be required within the fire area?
+When an existing unsprinklered A2 occupancy with an occupant load of 100 or more is undergoing an addition or alteration, fire sprinklers are required under the following conditions: